 Before we talk about ways to protect your child from the dangers of the Internet, let’s clarify the cyber predator definition.

 Online predators are mostly adults who seek kids vulnerable to sexual, emotional, or psychological abuse.
 They choose children who experience difficult emotional conditions or problems inside a family and befriend them.

 Predators thrive best in online chat rooms, forums, and instant messaging apps to locate and communicate with kids.
 Online predators are usually between the ages of 18-55 years and predominantly males.

 Online predators slowly target their victims through attention and kindness.
 They spend a large amount of time listening to their problems, sharing hobbies, and playing the role of a caring friend.

-They are very sly, so they sexualize relations with a child gradually starting from discussing sex and ending up with getting explicit content from the victim.
-In the end, predators harass a kid to share their naked photos and videos with others and pressure them to meet up.
+They are very sly, so they sexualize relations with a child gradually, starting by discussing sex and ending up with getting explicit content from the victim.
+In the end, predators harass a kid into sharing their naked photos and videos with others and pressure them to meet up.